userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Morphology/README.md

 * Closing

 ## Structuring Element
 Structuring element (or sometimes called as kernel) is simply a mask that allows us to define arbitrary neighborhood structures.
+Structure element **will slide through the image**.

 <img src="/images/structElement.png" width="600">